-Students who perform at a high academic level will be placed on the Dean's List for work completed by the end of each semester.
-To qualify, students must enroll in a minimum of nine credits during the semester.
-All courses must be completed with a semester grade point average of 3.75 or higher.
+Students who perform at a high academic level will be placed on the Dean's List for work completed at UH West O'ahu by the end of each semester.
+To qualify, students must enroll in a minimum of nine UH West O'ahu credits during the semester.
+All courses must be completed at the end of the fall and spring semesters with a semester grade point average of 3.75 or higher.